 The investor relations function is overseen by the Operation Director.
-The management regularly communicates with the analysts and investors through email, telephone or face-to-face dialogues to update them on the latest corporate development and address their queries throughout the year.
+The management regularly communicates with the analysts and shareholders through email, telephone or face-to-face dialogues to update them on the latest corporate development and address their queries throughout the year.

-The Company provided numerous opportunities for communication with the shareholders, investors and other stakeholders during FY2015 as follows:
+The Company provided numerous opportunities for communication with the shareholders, investors and other stakeholders during FY2016 as follows:

 - a.
 Annual General Meeting

 - b.
 Update on corporate developments via SGXNet

 - c.
-Press release

-- d.
 Analysts' briefing